Britain

 The first Depth Charge Rack in British service was the USN Mark I, which was developed after the USN rejected the British practice of using a sling to hold a single DC.
 Developed with help from Lt.Cmdr.
 Ishwood, RN, deliveries of the Mark I started in April of 1918 and 250 American, British and French destroyers had them installed by the Armistice.

 Mark Numbers for other British DC Racks are not available at this time.
-Generally similar to USA versions, see USA ASW for further information.
+Generally similar to USA versions.
 Racks manufactured in 1943-44 for escort vessels held 12, 18 or 34 charges.

 Depth Charge Projectors